rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-ufd.md

     - You can assign an interface to only one uplink-state-group.
 Configure each interface assigned as eiter an upstream or downstream interface, but not both.
     - You can assign individual member ports of a port-channel *or* the port-channel itself, but not both.
+    - Downstream interfaces are put into a UFD-Disabled state only when ALL upstream interfaces are down.
     - To enable debug messages for UFD events, use the `debug uplink-state-group [group-id]` command.

 !!! tip "UFD in reverse!"